caseyng/pomansi/README.md

 No fancy YAML, no agents to manage, just plain old Bash doing what it does best: brute-forcing sanity.

+## 💡 Design Considerations
+1. I deliberately didn't use getopt because it is not guaranteed to be available on all Linux.
+2. And getopt does not take long options.

 ## 📜 License
 MIT — use freely, modify as you wish.